 A computer game by Rod Humble

-The game is windows.
+The game is for Windows.

-Looking up at the stars and playing with them in your mind is a pastime with a long lineage, I can make no claim to originality with the theme of this game.
+Looking up at the stars and playing with them in your mind is a pastime with a long lineage; I can make no claim to originality with the theme of this game.

 I should note this game addresses more difficult themes than "The Marriage" and this will necessarily make for a smaller audience.
 Art works concerning philosophical problems are notoriously problematic, let alone ones as thorny as the relationship between observation, symbolism, exactitude and the creative process.